 11 Ways To Tell If Your Partner Loves You More Than They Loved Their Ex

-If you've ever wondered, "did my partner love their ex more than me?" you're not alone.
-We've all had that moment of curiosity regarding a partner's past life, who they've dated, and how serious or unserious it may have been.
-Not only is it interesting to think about your partner's life before they met you, but questions can also come about due to insecurity, as you wonder whether or not the ex will come back into the picture.
+If you've ever wondered if your partner loved their ex more than you, you're not alone.
+We've all had that moment of curiosity regarding a partner's past, who they've dated, and how serious or not serious it may have been.
+Not only is it interesting to think about your partner's life before they met you, but questions can also come about due to insecurity, as you wonder whether or not their ex will come back into the picture.

 If your mind is more focused on the former, then you're a-OK.
-It's fine to ask questions about your partner's ex, and what their past relationships were like.
-But if you find yourself comparing, or worrying unduly about this mystery person, that's when you should take a step back and consider why you're so hung up.
+It's fine to ask questions about your partner's history, and what their old relationships were like.
+But if you find yourself comparing, or worrying unduly about this mysterious person, that's when you should take a step back and consider why you're so hung up.

-The best thing to do, when trying to ascertain whether or not your relationship is healthy, is to look for signs that your partner is mixing their life with yours.
-And that often starts with meeting the family.
+The best thing to do, when trying to ascertain whether or not your relationship is healthy, is to look for signs your partner is mixing their life with yours.
+And one way they might show that type of commitment is by introducing you to their family.

-"If your [partner] brings you around the people most important to them, they probably love you more than they loved their ex," marriage and family therapist Racine R. Henry, PhD, LMFT, tells Bustle.
+"If your [partner] brings you around the people most important to them, they probably love you more than they loved their ex," Racine R. Henry, PhD, LMFT, a licensed marriage and family therapist, tells Bustle.
 Or, at the very least, it's a sign they're happy with you and can see a future.

 You can, however, gauge whether or not this is a special occasion, either by asking outright or seeing how their family reacts to your visit.
 "You will be able to tell by how the family and friends respond to you that being introduced is a rare occurrence," Henry says.

-While it's OK if you're not the first person your partner has ever brought home, it should feel good to know that they're comfortable and happy with you, and likely see a future for the relationship.
+While it's OK if you're not the first person your partner has ever brought home, it should feel good to know that they're comfortable and want you to get to know their parents, friends, and other family members.

 Let's say you're strolling down the street, hand in hand, and along comes your partner's ex.
 Does your partner drop your hand and act like they don't know you?
 Or do they proudly introduce you?
 How they react can tell you a lot about the current state of your relationship, as well as whether or not they're still hung on up their ex.

-If your partner has their ex on their mind — and is trying to decide between you and them — this might reveal itself in the comments and comparisons they make.
+If your partner has their ex on their mind — or maybe if they're trying to decide between you and them — this can reveal itself in the comments and comparisons they make.
 They might say things like, "My ex would have never done that."
-Or they might reminisce about how things were in the past.
+Or they might reminisce about how things were "so different" in the past.

 On the flip side, if your partner is content with the relationship, they will find ways to appreciate you for you.
-"A partner who loves you ... will focus on you as a unique individual, and not try to compare you to someone in [their] past," certified counselor Jonathan Bennett tells Bustle.
-They'll love your quirks, and all the things you bring to the relationship, without harkening back to how things used to be.
+"A partner who loves you [...] will focus on you as a unique individual, and not try to compare you to someone in [their] past," Jonathan Bennett, a certified counselor and relationship expert at Double Trust Dating, tells Bustle.
+They'll love your quirks and all the things you bring to the relationship, without harkening back to how things used to be.

 If, however, they do start to compare, then this might not be the healthiest of relationships.
 After talking about it, if it seems like they can't find a way to be happy and appreciate you for all your unique, glowing qualities, it may be better to move on and find someone who can.

 Similarly, if your partner is happy and in love, they won't dwell on their ex, on what could have been, or what things were like when they were dating.
-You won't find them scrolling their Facebook page in the middle of the night, or taking secret phone calls.
+You won't find them scrolling through their ex's social media in middle of the night, or texting secretly in another room.

 Instead, their mind will be firmly focused on you, and all the things they love about your relationship.
-And, as Bennett says, this is "a sign [they have] fully moved on from old feelings."
+And if that seems to be the case, as Bennett says, consider it "a sign [they have] fully moved on from old feelings."

-It is, however, totally OK if your partner has a platonic friendship with an ex, or if they occasionally chat with an old flame on Facebook.
-That's not the same as dwelling, and is usually nothing to worry about.
+It is, however, totally OK if your partner has a platonic friendship with an ex, so it's important not to jump to conclusions if they want to say hi to someone on Facebook.
+That's not the same as dwelling, and as long as everyone involved is fully aware it's just friendly, it's usually nothing to worry about.

 Healthy, happy relationships are very present-focused, with an eye to the future.
-So, while your partner may have been happy with their ex at the time, it's clear they have since moved forward into a place where they now see a future with you.
+So, while your partner may have been happy with their ex at the time, it'll be clear they have moved on when they seem content, but also excited to make plans for the future.